-As used in this report, unless specifically indicated, the terms "Sun BioPharma," the "Company," "we," "us," "our" and similar references refer to Sun BioPharma, Inc. and its wholly owned subsidiary, Sun BioPharma Australia Pty Ltd. ("SBA").
-Sun BioPharma, Inc. was incorporated under the laws of the State of Delaware in 2011.
+As used in this report, unless specifically indicated, the terms "Panbela"," the "Company," "we," "us," "our" and similar references refer to Panbela Therapeutics, Inc. and its wholly owned subsidiary, Panbela Therapeutics Pty Ltd. Panbela Therapeutics, Inc. was incorporated under the laws of the State of Delaware in 2011.
 The term "common stock" refers to our common stock, par value \$0.001 per share.
+The Company was formally known as Sun BioPharma, Inc. and our wholly owned subsidiary was formally known as Sun BioPharma Australia Pty Ltd; the name changes were completed in December 2020.